CodeLevel99/MemeGenerator/README.md

 # MemeGenerator
 A meme generator created for Android mobile devices.
-Saves maybe 20 more seconds than opening Paint on your computer and adding text boxes.
+Much faster than opening Paint (or Preview, can't forget the Mac users) on your computer and adding text boxes to your image.

 Features include: